 Just about everyone who sees distance clearly out of each eye, will need reading glasses starting as early as 40 years of age.
 Most people will need some reading help between 42-46 years of age.
-This happens in patients whether they require distance glasses or not, and with or without laser vision correction.
+This happens in patients whether they require distance glasses or not, and with or without LASIK or PRK laser vision correction.
 This is a natural, aging process called presbyopia.
-If you wear glasses, you usually need bifocals or a progressive reading lens when you develop presbyopia.
-If you wear contacts you will need reading glasses, or can consider monovision where one eye is focused for distance and the other for reading.
-With PRK or LASIK, reading glasses will be needed following the procedure, unless you choose monovision to minimize your need for a reading correction.
-Laser vision correction does not bring on presbyopia (the need for reading glasses).
+When this develops, if you wear glasses, you usually need bifocals or a progressive reading lens.
+If you wear contact lenses, you will need to wear reading glasses over your contact lenses.
+You can also consider bifocal contact lenses or monovision, where one eye is focused for distance and the other for reading.
+LASIK and PRK laser vision correction does not bring on presbyopia (the need for reading glasses).
 This happens naturally with age.
-One caveat: if a nearsighted (myopic) individual, who is over age 40, chooses to have his or her eyes both corrected fully for distance, they will no longer be able to see up close without their glasses, as they are not nearsighted anymore.
-One option to minimize the need for reading glasses after the procedure, is to choose monovision where one eye is focused up close and one is focused in the distance.
+However, if a nearsighted (myopic) individual, who is over age 40, chooses to have both eyes corrected fully for distance, they will no longer be able to see up close without their glasses, as they are not nearsighted anymore.
+Therefore, reading glasses will be needed, starting at some point in their 40’s.
+One option to minimize the need for reading glasses after the procedure is to choose monovision, where one eye is focused up close and one is focused in the distance.

 As you age, the focusing lens in your eyes hardens, and this decreases your ability to focus up close.
 This phenomenon is called presbyopia and begins visually in your early 40’s and continues to worsen through your mid 50’s, at which point it generally levels off.
 If you see clearly in the distance with both eyes with either glasses, contact lenses or laser vision correction, you will need magnifying reading glasses to see up close.
 Another way to say this is that if you see clearly in the distance with each eye at age 55, you will almost surely need reading glasses to see things up close.
 There is one tried and true alternative called monovision that helps many people see both far and near, in this age group, with the laser vision correction procedure.